mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 #### 3GAT, activity systems and new community based concepts

 Engeström concept of the activity system model extends Leontiev's work via a triangular representation of key cultural aspects of the activity in question.
-The model features a further tier cultural factors including, norms and rules, division of labour and community [@engestrom_learning_1987; @engestrom_expansive_2001]
+The model features a further tier cultural factors including, norms and rules, division of labour and community [@engestrom_learning_1987-1].

+For example.

 ![](./Pictures/At_dia_5_basic_v1.png){width=90%}
 Figure 3. x - Engeström's representation of community concepts an activity system